 When Phineas and Ferbalot are experimenting with their potions, Phineas, at one point, turns himself into a monster called a manticore.
 He then proceeds to say "A manticore!
 With a lion's head!"
 That last sentence may seem unnecessary at first, since most of his entire body was also that of a lion's, but if you learn a thing or two about mythology, you would discover that classical Greek manticores had human heads.
 So Phineas was actually pointing out this genuine difference from the norm of manticores.

-Why does the book Carl reads to Monogram has a lot of the Phineas and Ferb cast in it?
+Why does the book Carl reads to Monogram have a lot of the Phineas and Ferb cast in it?
 Remember in the episode where Candace has a broken leg, they had written a Genre-Busting book series?
 This could actually be one of the books, and Doofenshmirtz escaping at the end is setting up their next book.

 The Remains of the Platypus